Balance Working and Homeschooling

 The demands of motherhood are challenging, but add running a business on top of them and it can be completely overwhelming.
 With a to-do list a mile long, you may often feel like there just aren’t enough hours in the day.
 Finding balance as a work at home mom can seem like an impossible task.

-You can find harmony between your work like and your personal life.
+You can find harmony between your work life, homeschooling, and your personal life.
 You just have to make a plan and commit to following it.

 Did you groan when you read that?
 Do you HATE making plans?
-Get over it & just try it.
+Just try it.
 It can really change your life!

 Make a Family Schedule

 It’s important to have a schedule in place for your family and homeschool.